 Adaptive control in the UAV permits to configure the controller so it automatically adapts control parameters to the changing flight conditions.
 For example, during the flight of an aircraft, its mass slowly decreases as a result of the fuel consumption; in order to optimize the control of the platform, it is necessary a control rule that fits this change in the system, what some autopilots can already manage.

 There are two ways to make this adjustment, by applying a conversion formula that automatically adjusts the controller according to certain variables in the system or by integrating layout auto-identification algorithms, so that the system performs the controller sets itself according to the overall state of the system controlled by the autopilot.

 The applications where the integration of an adaptive control system is necessary for unmanned aircraft are diverse, some of the main ones:

 - Large Aircraft: The amount of fuel varies considerably between takeoff and landing, so characteristics as weight, mass center, inertias, … perform great variations throughout the flight.

 - Aircraft for logistics and liquid dispersion: The mass varies considerably throughout the mission, either punctually or continuously, producing a substantial change in the aircraft layout.

-- High speed systems: The control surfaces deflection affects in a different way depending on the speed, the autopilot adjusts the control to different speed ranges.
+- High-speed systems: The control surfaces deflection affects in a different way depending on the speed, the autopilot adjusts the control to different speed ranges.

-- Fault-tolerant system: In case a fault occurs in an engine or a control surface, the adaptive control system readjust the drone control to compensate the failure.
+- Fault-tolerant system: In case a fault occurs in an engine or a control surface, the adaptive control system readjust the drone control to compensate for the failure.

 As we have mentioned there are some UAV autopilots that already integrate the adaptive control as it is the case of Veronte Autopilot, capable of performing all features described above for any kind of UAV, including tethered drones.